ghacks Technology News

 icon=download.ico

-Download.ico is the icon that is placed in the root of that drive as well.
+Download.ico is the icon that is placed in the root of that drive so make sure it matches the name of that file.
 You can name it anyway you like as long as both names are the same.
 This is an excellent method because it is path independent as you can see.
-This means that you could add an icon to removable drives as well and the icon would show on any computer running Windows that you would connect it to.
+This means that you can add an icon to removable drives as well and the icon would show on any computer running Windows that you would connect it to provided that autorun is enabled.

 The second method is working only on the computer it is applied to.
-This one works however a 100% of the times which means that you can change the default icon for all drives even CD or DVD drives and the floppy.
+This one works however 100% of the times which means that you can change the default icon for all drives even CD or DVD drives and even the floppy drive.

-and create a new key that contains the drive letter of the drive that you want to change the icon for.
-Create a subkey DefaultIcon and set the value to the full path to the icon for this drive.
+- Create a new key that contains the drive letter of the drive that you want to change the icon for.
+Create a subkey DefaultIcon and set the value to the full path of the icon that you want to use for this drive.

 A little program called E-Icons, by Giovanni La Sala will let you assign custom icons to drives.
 Be careful to get the program from a trusted site.
 It’s shareware, but it runs free for 30 days.
 (Most people just use it once to customize all of their icons, and then uninstall it.
 If you want to change icons from time to time, you should buy it.)